therevoman/docker-postfix/README.md

 docker run --rm --name postfix -e "ALLOWED_SENDER_DOMAINS=example.com" -p 1587:587 boky/postfix
 ```

-You can now send emails by using `localhost:1587` as your SMTP server address. **Please note that
+You can now send emails by using `localhost:1587` as your SMTP server address.
+Of course, if
-the image uses the submission (587) port by default**.
-Port 25 is not exposed on purpose, as it's
-regularly blocked by ISP or already occupied by other services.
+you haven't configured your `example.com` domain to allow sending from this IP (see
+[openspf](http://www.openspf.org/)), your emails will most likely be regarded as spam.

 All standard caveats of configuring the SMTP server apply -- e.g. you'll need to make sure your DNS
 entries are updated properly if you don't want your emails marked as spam.

+**Please note that the image uses the submission (587) port by default**.
+Port 25 is not
+exposed on purpose, as it's regularly blocked by ISP or already occupied by other services.

 ## Configuration options